pr4aveen/tp/docs/DeveloperGuide.md

 #### Design Details

-* The `SortCommandParser` passes sort values (Sort type, whether it is in ascending order, whether the default ordering of completion status) to the `ModelManager`.
+* The `SortCommandParser` parses user input and passes sort values (Sort type, whether it is in ascending order, whether the default ordering of completion status) to the `ModelManager`.
-* The comparators are then generated according to these values and sort order is imposed on the list of projects/tasks based on the comparator. `ModelManager` stores the information of the latest sort order imposed so that the sort order can be maintained.
+* The comparators are then generated according to these values in `ModelmMnager` and sort order is imposed on the list of projects/tasks based on the comparator. `ModelManager` stores the information of the latest sort order imposed so that the sort order can be maintained.

 * All comparators extend the class `Comparator<TrackedItem>` except `DeadlineCompare`, which extends the class `Comparator<HashMap<String, Object>>`.

   * This is because for all other attributes such as name, completion status and created date, it is guaranteed that every TaskItem will have a non-null value, however it is possible that a project or a task has no deadline.
-  * Therefore, I decided to use `Comparator.nullsLast` to place the project/tasks with no deadlines at the end of the list if the list is to be sorted by deadline.
-Those with deadlines will then be compared by passing in their deadline and name details to a `HashMap` which is then compared using `DeadlineCompare`.
+  * Therefore, `Comparator.nullsLast` was used to place the project/tasks with no deadlines at the end of the list if the list is to be sorted by deadline.
+Those with deadlines will then be compared by passing in their deadline and name details to a `HashMap` which is then compared using `DeadlineCompare`, while those without deadlines will be sorted in alphabetical order using `NameCompare`.

-//TODO: change I
+#### Alternative Implementation: Using `Comparable<TrackedItem>`
+This implementation was initially considered at the start before developing the sort feature further to include different sort types and sort orders.
+However, this was not as appropriate for usage due to the following reasons:
+* Making `TrackedItem` extend Comparable<TrackedItem>` would not allow for advanced, multi-level sort feature that we have now as it would only be sorted in one particular order.
+* In the case of deadline, some tasks/projects do not have them, and it would not be possible to sort projects/tasks using Comparable<TrackedItem>.

 ### Undo/Redo feature